reagent-project/reagent-template/README.md

 ### Development mode

-To start the Figwheel compiler, run the following command in a separate terminal:
+To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:

 ```
 lein figwheel